dora-metrics/pelorus/README.md

 * An OpenShift 3.11 or higher Environment
 * A machine from which to run the install (usually your laptop)
   * The OpenShift Command Line Tool (oc)
-  * Helm 3
+  * jq

+### Deployment Instructions
-To deploy pelorus, run the following script from within the root repository directory.
+To deploy pelorus, run the following script from within the root repository directory

 ```
 ./runhelm.sh
 ```
+This script will create a namespace, pelorus, by default.

 By default, pelorus will be installed in a namespace called `pelorus`.
 You can customize this by passing `-n <my-namespace>` like so: